TexasInstruments/edgeai-tidl-tools/README.md

 ### Execution via Open Source Runtimes

 * **ONNX Runtime**: ONNX Runtime based inference with execution on Cortex-A + C7x-MMA, using TIDL as execution provider.
+TIDL uses a **TI fork of ONNX Runtime** ([TexasInstruments/onnxruntime](https://github.com/TexasInstruments/onnxruntime)) that adds two custom execution providers — `TIDLCompilationProvider` (for model compilation/import) and `TIDLExecutionProvider` (for accelerated inference).
+The standard upstream `onnxruntime` package from PyPI **does not** include these providers.
+This pre-built wheel and library from the fork is downloaded automatically as part of the [setup process](#setup-on-x86-pc).
+For users who need to rebuild the fork from source, instructions are available in the [TIDL Execution Provider README](https://github.com/TexasInstruments/onnxruntime/blob/tidl-1.15/onnxruntime/core/providers/tidl/README.md).

 * **TFLite Runtime**: TensorFlow Lite based inference with execution on Cortex-A + C7x-MMA, using TIDL as delegate.

 * **TVM Runtime**: TVM based inference with execution on Cortex-A + C7x-MMA

    These enable: